postcss/postcss/docs/api.md

 ## `LazyResult` class

-Promise proxy for result of PostCSS transformations.
+A promise proxy for the result of PostCSS transformations.

 A `LazyResult` instance is returned by [`Processor#process(css, opts)`].